l7mp/learning-go/README.md

 ### Write code

-Go through the subdirectories, preferably in the same order as the file names, understand the exercise specified in the `README.md` file, and insert your solution into `exercise.go` near the pleaceholder.
+Go through the subdirectories, preferably in the same order as the file names, understand the exercise specified in the `README.md` file, and insert your solution into `exercise.go` near the placeholder.

 Once done with the exercise in the directory `<exercise-directory>`, make sure to git-add and git-commit your solution.